csbrady-warwick/EIS-2/README_PARSER.md

 Deferred - A Function, Variable or Constant that is assigned a name not assigned an evaluation function or value when it is first registered.
 A defered but can be used to create stacks anyway.
 An evaluation function or value must be assigned before the stack can be evaluated

 Emplaced - A function that should return a stack rather than a value when it is evaluated.
 The stack is then put into place

+Capability bits - Any variable, function or constant can have capability bits associated with them.
+These capability bits are combined when a stack is parsed and the capability bits of the stack is the bitwise OR of the capability bits of it's contents

 ## Simple EIS parser program